Reacting games: Game length

 The earliest reacting games all centered around a single, classic text and were played during half or a third of a semester.
 As the format of reacting games evolved, the requirement for a classic text was dropped and shorter games emerged.
 At present, reacting games fall into the following categories:

 Full games consist of 1-3 sessions of setup, 5-8 sessions of game-play, and 1-2 sessions for debriefing.

 Short games consist of 1 session of setup, 2-3 sessions of game-play, and one session for debriefing.
 Many of these games are designed to replace a single textbook chapter and typically span a week of class.

 Microgames consist of a single session of game-play, but usually require some setup and debriefing in the preceding and subsequent class sessions.
 A grant from the National Science Foundation launched a dozen new game prototypes with a shorter format.
-These are useful for conference workshops or for first-time reacting game players.
+These are useful for conference workshops or for first-time players.
 They are meant to introduce the game format as much as they are to teach the content.